World Teachers’ Day 2021 is on Tuesday, 5 October 2021.

-In the present age of early twenty-first-century teaching is not an easy profession.
+In the present age of the early twenty-first-century teaching is not an easy profession.
 While once teachers were highly respected, valued, and role models for young people.

-Indeed, in societies those tend to glorify celebrities, like artists, sportsmen than on outstanding teachers, there are, without doubt, considerable challenges to the status of the teaching profession worldwide.
+Indeed, in societies those tend to glorify celebrities, like artists, sportsmen than outstanding teachers, there are, without doubt, considerable challenges to the status of the teaching profession worldwide.

 A decline in respect of teachers is being noticed in certain western countries.
 More generally, families no longer support the teacher’s authority over their students in the classroom.
-Teachers can face the threats of violence from their students and their family members
+Teachers can face threats of violence from their students and their family members